 So many varieties with so many subtle differences – juicy, sweet, tart, and crisp, just waiting to be enjoyed in a multitude of ways.

 In my defense of apples, I plan to post at least one apple themed recipe a week for the rest of September – even if I AM the only one on the interwebs posting low carb apple recipes this month.
-I implore my fellow bloggers to take a break from the pumpkin and join me in embracing apples.
+I implore my fellow bloggers to take a break from the pumpkin and join me in embracing keto apple recipes.

-In order for these to hold together in the oil, the xanthan gum and protein powder are important, so I don’t recommend leaving them out.
+In order for these keto apple cider doughnuts to hold together in the oil, the xanthan gum and protein powder are important, so I don’t recommend leaving them out.
 I used this brand of protein powder which has 0 carbs – but you can use any brand, just be sure to add whatever carbs are in your brand to the total and divide by number of donuts.

-To make them even more festive, you can get a candy apple color by adding a few drops of red food coloring to some store bought sugar free caramel sauce before drizzling it on.
+To make these keto apple cider donuts even more festive, you can get a candy apple color by adding a few drops of red food coloring to some store bought sugar free caramel sauce before drizzling it on.

 No matter how you eat these, you won’t believe they are low carb – and you definitely won’t be wishing they were pumpkin flavored!